sara-sabr/technology-budgeting/handbook.md

 ### Require demos, not memos

-Historically, progress in software development projects has been measured by comparing the work that has been done to the schedule of work to be done that was established at the outset.
+Historically progress in software development projects has been measured by comparing the work that has been done to the schedule of work to be done that was established at the outset.
 This is done by producing artifacts like Gantt charts and lists of completed tasks.
-But this doesn’t work — agile software development is premised on the idea that this doesn’t work.
+Unfortunately this doesn’t work — agile software development is premised on the idea that this doesn’t work.
 Modern software development teams have never heard of "CMMI" or "Earned Value Management Systems," and won’t bid on work that includes these requirements.

 A better philosophy is _demos, not memos._ Instead of measuring progress by looking at purpose-made artifacts, look at the actual work that is being done.
 Join the reviews that are held at the end of each sprint, where the work done in that sprint is demonstrated to the project team and invited end users.
 Try out the website.
 Install the app.
 Ask for a "[burn down chart](https://en.wikipedia.org/wiki/Burn_down_chart)" — a graph of work that remains to be done and how much time that will take.